College Credit for High School Students

 WHAT IF I DECIDE TO ATTEND GVSU AS A FRESHMAN?

 You must follow regular admission application procedures.
-This includes sending in the degree-seeking application, application fee, official transcripts, and ACT or SAT scores.
-You are also required to attend orientation to register for freshman classes and meet all other freshman deadlines.
+This includes completing the degree-seeking undergraduate application and submitting updated high school transcripts.
+You are also required to attend Orientation to register for freshman classes and meet all other freshman deadlines.